Start a conversation

 Students and parents might be concerned about not getting '2X learning' on their session snapshots despite making significant progress according to NWEA's MAP reports.
-This discrepancy can cause confusion and may lead to questions about the accuracy of the session snapshots.

 Explanation